On algebraic curves with many automorphisms in characteristic p: Preliminary Results

 \begin{theorem} \rm{\cite[Theorem 1.7.6]{BW}} Let $G$ be a $2$-transitive group on a set $O$.
 If $G$ has a regular normal subgroup $N$, then $N$ is an elementary abelian $d$-group where $d$ is a prime and $|O|=d^n$ for some $n \geq 1$. \end{theorem}

-With all the ingredients introduced in Section 2 we proceed now with the proof of Theorem \ref{maint}.
-We can assume that $G$ is an automorphism group of an algebraic curve $\cX$ of genus $g \geq 2$ such that $|G|>84(g-1)$.
+With all the ingredients introduced in Section 2 we can proceed with the proof of Theorem \ref{maint}.
+Doing so, we can assume that $G$ is an automorphism group of an algebraic curve $\cX$ of genus $g=g(\mathcal{X}) \geq 2$, $p$-rank $\gamma=\gamma(\mathcal{X})$, and such that $|G|>84(g-1)$.
 By Theorems 2.3 and 2.4 unless $|G| \leq 24g^2$, $G$ has either exactly one short orbit (Case 3 in Theorem 2.3) or exactly two short orbits, one tame and one non-tame (Case 4 in Theorem 2.4).
 We analyze these two cases separately in Sections 3 and 4 respectively.